p69180/svadmin/README.md

    - Example
      ```
      # bash script
-     # Suppose you are currently at the root directory of this repository
+     # Suppose you are currently at the root of this repository

      rstudiodir=/where/to/install/rstudio_server
      mkdir $rstudiodir